BigGreen-IT/ALZ-StartSmall/README.md

 ## Under Gateway Settings

-A dropdown is provied to select if a Virtual Network Gateway is desired for hybrid conectivity to Azure from an external source (EX: VPN).
+A dropdown is provided to select if a Virtual Network Gateway is desired for hybrid connectivity to Azure from an external source (EX: VPN).
 Default is NO and a gateway resource will not be deployed.
-Selecting YES will deploy a gateway to establish conenctivity.
-NOTICE:  Deploying a gateway does create a resource that will have an noticible impact on Azure consumption and billable usage.
+Selecting YES will deploy a gateway to establish connectivity.
+NOTICE:  Deploying a gateway does create a resource that will have a noticeable impact on Azure consumption and billable usage.

 ## Under Prerequisites Validation

-A check is performed to make sure the required RBAC roled listed above are in place.
+A check is performed to make sure the required RBAC roles listed above are in place.
 If not, it is not possible to continue as deployment will fail.

 ## Identity and RBAC Roles